rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 **See Logs:**

-See the logs for a certain task from the web:
+To see the logs for a task from the web, click on the task, and press the 'View Log' button.

 ![view_log](images/view_log.png)